joonarafael/visualpathfinder/documentation/user_manual.md

 Run Bar includes the statistics of recent pathfinding runs.

-Here you may compare the different algorithms against eachother **on the same map**.
+Here you may compare the different algorithms against each other **on the same map**.

 **PLEASE NOTE:** All recorded statistics will be lost once the map is changed **and** a new algorithm is run.
 Previous records will be stored as long as no new algorithm is run on the changed map.

+The statistics will always show

+- Runtime: The total amount of time spent executing the algorithm.
+This time **includes** the generation of the adjacency list.

+- Nodes Visited: The total amount of nodes that were visited during the algorithm execution.
+These nodes will appear grey on the map.

+- Path Length: If the finish is found, the path length will be displayed.
+The number in the parentheses represents the heuristic length of the path (where diagonal moves are equal to $\sqrt{2}$).
+The other number is the total amount of traversed nodes.
+If the finish was never found, it will be indicated in a red text instead of these numbers.

 ### Menu